DomizianoScarcelli/spotify-recommender/slides.md

 ---

 # Data Visualization

 <div class="flex justify-center">
     <img class="w-full" src="plots/dark/top_10_songs.png"/>
 </div>

 <!--
 Before diving into the models, we can visualize the data a little bit.
-Here we can see the top most common songs, which are Humble by Kendrick Lamar and One Dance by Drake.
+Here we can see the top most common songs, from this we can immediately say that hip-hop seems to be the most frequent genre.
 -->

 ---